-Following on from the success of the launch of our new monthly Flash Fiction publishing division at The Broken Spine, we are ready to open our doors again at 12:00 GMT (+1) on June 1 for 24 hours, closing at 12:00 on June 2.
+Following on from the success of the launch of our new monthly Flash Fiction publishing division at The Broken Spine, we are ready to open our doors again at 12:30 GMT (+1) on July 3 for 1 week, closing at 12:30 on July 10.

 We will read submissions for Flash Fiction pieces of up to 500 words.
 Selected pieces will be published on our website at the end of the month.
 Please only submit using our Submission Form.
 The co-editors for this are Elizabeth Kemball and Lucy Aur.